On this page:

 Community Microgrid and Sustainable Energy Program

-After the extreme 2019–20 fire season, a feasibility study was undertaken.
-The study aimed to assess the potential of installing new resilient energy infrastructure options.
+After the extreme 2019–20 fire season, a feasibility study was undertaken to assess the potential of installing new resilient energy infrastructure options.
 These would support communities and households with power during high-impact and extreme weather events.

 The locations identified through the feasibility study and receiving support include: